Rashidun army: Khalid's legendary camels' desert crossing

-Around 634, after the clash at the Battle of Firaz against intercepting Byzantine forces, caliph Abu Bakr immediately instructed Khalid to reinforce the contingents of Abu Ubaydah, Amr ibn al-As, and Yazid ibn Abi Sufyan which started to invade Syria.
+Around 634, after the clash at the Battle of Firaz against intercepting Byzantine forces, caliph Abu Bakr immediately instructed Khalid to reinforce the contingents of Abu Ubayda, Amr ibn al-As, and Yazid ibn Abi Sufyan which started to invade Syria.
 Khalid immediately started his nearly impossible journey with his elite forces after leaving Muthanna ibn Haritha as his deputy in Iraq and instructed his soldiers to make each camel drink as much as possible before they started the six-day nonstop march without resupply.
 In the end, Khalid managed to reach Suwa spring and immediately defeated the Byzantine garrison in Arak, Syria, who were surprised by Khalid's force's sudden emergence from the desert.

 According to Hugh Kennedy, historians across the ages assessed this daring journey with various expressions of amazement.
 Classical Muslim historians praised the marching force's perseverance as a miracle and work of god, while most western modern historians regard this as solely the genius of Khalid.
 It is Khalid, whose, in Hugh Kennedy's opinion, imaginative thinking effected this legendary feat.
 The historian Moshe Gil calls the march "a feat which has no parallel" and a testament to "Khalid's qualities as an outstanding commander"., while Laura Veccia Vaglieri and Patricia Crone dismissed the adventure of Khalid as never having happened as they thought it logically impossible.
 Nevertheless, military historian Richard G. Davis explained that Khalid imaginatively employed camel supply trains to make this journey possible.
 Those well hydrated camels that accompanied his journey were proven before in the Battle of Ullais for such a risky journey.
 Khalid resorted to slaughtering many camels for provisions for his desperate army.